’90 Day Fiancé’ Spoilers: Stephanie Matto And Erika Owens Break Up After Explosive Fight

 Stephanie and Erika met online and sparks immediately began flying between the two women.
 As they got to know each other, they fell in love and started making plans to meet in-person.
 Stephanie decided to fly from New York to Australia to meet her girlfriend, but when she arrived, the pair had a hard time connecting the way they did online.

 While appearing on the show, the pair spent most of their time arguing about different issues, including the fact that Stephanie refused to trust Erika.
-Erika also found Stephanie to be a bit prude-is compared to the persona she created while chatting online.
-During last week’s episode, it seemed the women were finally making strides in their relationship but that all changed after Erika revealed that she’s afraid Stephanie would never come out to her family and end up keeping her a secret for their entire relationship.
-The Australian woman said that she doesn’t want a repeat of her last relationship, where she was kept as a secret from her partners family for almost ten years.
+Erika also found Stephanie to be a bit prudish compared to the persona she created while chatting online.

+During last week’s episode, it seemed the women were finally making strides in their relationship but that all changed after Erika revealed that she was afraid Stephanie would never come out to her family and end up keeping her a secret for their entire relationship.
+The Australian woman said that she doesn’t want a repeat of her last relationship, where she was kept as a secret from her partner’s family for almost ten years.

 Instead of seeing Erika’s vulnerability, Stephanie fixated on the fact that she was never told about Erika’s previous longterm relationship.
 The two women had a huge fight and Stephanie left to prepare for her trip home.